 If we cannot advise you, we will do our best to let you know as soon as possible.
 We will also try to direct you to other places you may be able to get advice and information, including specialist services related to your query.

 If we can advise you, we aim to get back to you within six weeks.
-If your query is urgent, we would recommend that you call our Advice Line instead.
+If your query is urgent, we would recommend that you call our Human Rights Information Line instead.

 If you need urgent legal advice, you might want to consider contacting a solicitor.
 See our I need a lawyer page for more information or search online using the following directories: